dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 - Automatically defers build artifacts to your Cloud project's production environment.
 - Supports [project dependencies](/docs/collaborate/govern/project-dependencies), which allows you to depend on another project using the metadata service in dbt Cloud.
   - Project dependencies instantly connect to and reference (or  `ref`) public models defined in other projects.
 You don't need to execute or analyze these upstream models yourself.
 Instead, you treat them as an API that returns a dataset.

+### SQLFluff integration
+The dbt Cloud CLI supports [SQLFluff](https://sqlfluff.com/), a modular and configuration SQL linter, which warns you of complex functions, syntax, formatting, and compilation errors.

+To get started, run `dbt sqlfluff -h` to see the list of supported commands and flags, such as `dbt sqlfluff lint` to lint SQL files.

+#### Considerations:
+- When you run `dbt sqlfluff`, it picks up changes to your local .sqlfluff config.
+- To use SQLFluff in continuous integration/continuous development, you need to have a `dbt_cloud.yml` file in your project and run commands from a valid dbt project.
+- SQLFluff commands in the dbt Cloud CLI do not return exit codes yet.

 :::tip Use the <code>--help</code> flag
 As a tip, most command-line tools have a `--help` flag to show available commands and arguments.
 Use the `--help` flag with dbt in two ways: